Health and Medical Humanities Minor

 and medical treatment

-While working towards the HMH minor, students will consider, for example:
+While working towards the HMH minor, you will consider:

 - how literature allows us insight into experiences of disability, bodily suffering, and death, and how the study of narrative can enable healthcare professionals to more effectively communicate with patients